bivainis/keabook/README.md

 Data is saved to local storage.

 Guest can:
-1. Log in, or create a new account
+- Log in, or create a new account
-2. See homepage
+- See homepage

 Member can:
 - Navigate through pages
 - If user is blocked, don't allow login
 - View his/her profile
 - Edit profile information
-- todo: have a gravatar image || default image
+- Have a gravatar image || default image = default gravatar
 - todo: Create posts.
 - todo: Comment posts.
 - todo: Delete posts.